Sangam-Stores/landing_page/content/pages/index.md

             flexDirection: row
             justifyContent: center
         type: FeaturedItem
-      - title: >-
+      - title: What is the main goal of Sangam Store?
-          "Design is how it works, how it functions.
-Good design doesn't just make a product aesthetically pleasing, it makes it a pleasure to use."
         tagline: ''
         subtitle: ''
         text: >-